mswiecicki/ng-simple-modal/README.md

 ##Install:

+You can either download the repo, or use npm:

+`npm install --save ng-simple-modal`

 Just plug and play, really.
 - Add the file to your codebase
 - Put 'simple-modal' in your angular module dependencies